 Endangered Birds

-Endemic species on Hawaii
+Endemic species on Hawaiʻi

 Green Sand Beach

-Other names for this beach are Papakolea and Mahana beach.
+Other names for this beach are Papakōlea and Mahana beach.
 Find out why on our dedicated Green sand beach trivia page.

 Hāpuʻu or Hawaiian tree fern

-The Hāpuʻu or Hawaiian tree fern (Cibotium menziesii) is what gives many places on Hawaii that “Jurassic park” feel.
+The hāpuʻu or Hawaiian tree fern (Cibotium menziesii) is what gives many places on Hawaiʻi that “Jurassic Park” feel.
 It also has medicinal use and features in a Hawaiian proverb about famine and death.

-Curious?
 Find out more at our dedicated “Hāpuʻu trivia” page.

-Hawaii Island Flower
+Hawaiʻi Island Flower

 Nicknames for the Big Island